 Your brand’s online reputation is your most valuable asset your business can have: 97% of consumers search online for local businesses.
 And when a prospective customer discovers your business, they make judgments and buying decisions based on their perception of your business.

 Reputation management is the practice of proactively creating and managing consumer perception of your brand’s online presence, reviews, and comments that people leave about your business across social media.

 For a long time, online reputation management was easier said than done for many small and medium-sized companies, but it’s critical, especially for businesses that have neglected it.
-In this article, we’ll demonstrate actionable steps any business can take to improve their online reputation.
+In this article, we’ll demonstrate actionable steps any business can take to improve its online reputation.

 Why online reputation is important

 Today, consumers influence the buying cycle more than ever before.
 With the proliferation of the smartphone, consumers can and will express their voice – and companies that are willing to engage their customers are the ones that win more business.

 There are 3 benefits of having a strong online reputation.